AdRoll’s Approach to GDPR and ePrivacy

 If agreed to by the Advertiser, and on a contractual basis, we may process clear emails on behalf of that Advertiser only to increase reach for display ads, or to send relevant email directly to their clients.
 In this case, AdRoll Group is a ‘processor’ under GDPR.

 We may disclose information about you with third parties to provide our services.
-Please refer to section 5 in our Privacy Notice for more information.
+Please refer to our Privacy Notice for more information.
 We do not sell customer data to third parties.

 Our data retention practices are aligned with GDPR.
-Please refer to section 8 in our Privacy Notice for more information.
+Please refer to our Privacy Notice for more information.

 If you are located in the European Territories you may have the right to access, correct, update, or delete some of the information we hold about you.
 Please note that in some cases, we process identifiable information only on behalf of our Advertiser clients as a processor.
 In those cases we will direct you to contact the Advertiser directly as they are the Controller of the data.